1LuisVargas/turn-taking-app-fullstack/userStories.md

 ## Extra Credit

-1. As a registering user, I want to confirm that the account has been created by a confirmation email.
+1. As a registering user, I want to get a confirmation email when an appointment has been confirmed.
 2. As a registered user, I want to be able to upload a profile picture.